tim-speed/flexdiffuse/README.md

 and have a lot to learn, though I do have a lot of translateable skills.
 I may make assumptions in this work that are incorrect, and I'm always looking to improve my knowledge if you'll humor me.

-## TLDR

-You can find the code for all of this in `guidance.py` feel free to copy and reference as you desire, I provide no license or warranty.
-You can probably `pip install` this repo as a module and reference the file that way too if you'd like, I plan to make some additional improvements.

-### To Run the demo

-0. Ensure you have at least **python 3.10** installed and activated in your env.
-1. `pip install -r requirements.txt`
-2. `python ui.py --dl`
-3. The --dl param can be omitted after first run, it's used to connect to huggingface to download the models, you'll need to setup your account and all that, see https://huggingface.co and Stable Diffusion there for more details on how to get access.

-### Image guidance method parameters

-- **Clustered** - This increases or decreases the association of the CLIP embeddings with their strongest related features and the features around them with a linear reduction in weight.
-- **Linear** - This increases or decreases the association of the trailing embedding features.
-In StableDiffusion this means more stylistic features, where as the front-most features tend to represent the more major concepts of the image.
-- **Threshold** - *Proposed* - This would increase or decrease the similarity of associated features above or below a relative threshold defined by similarity.. average similarity ( across all features ) by default.

 ## Intro